Black Diamond Cheese: History

 Black Diamond, initially named Belleville Cheddar Cheese Limited, was established in 1933 by Robert F. Hart, originally for the purpose of exporting aged Canadian cheddar to the British market, thus making it the first brand-name cheddar in Canada.

 Black Diamond was purchased by Brooke Bond in 1968.
 In 1984, Brooke Bond became part of Unilever, which divested Black Diamond to Canada Packers in 1987.
 Canada Packers then sold the plant to major dairy Ault Foods in 1991, which after several divestments was sold to Parmalat Canada in 1997.

-In 2011, Groupe Lactalis acquired Parmalat, therefore making Parmalat Canada a subsidiary of the Toronto-based Lactalis Canada.
+In 2011, Groupe Lactalis acquired Parmalat, therefore making Parmalat Canada a subsidiary of the France-based Lactalis.